kiz13/kiz.note/programming/frameworks/Spring.md

 - [v2ex Hikari 连接池，连接超时被关闭](https://www.v2ex.com/t/688926#r_9231887)

+- [can I do validation using Spring Data JDBC?](https://stackoverflow.com/a/62403357/11844003) Spring Data JDBC does no validation. (p.s.
+Validation should happen in the constructor so that it is not possible to create an invalid object in the first place.)

 ## old world

 - [war file: could not find or load main class?](https://stackoverflow.com/a/51841838/11844003) try packaging the WAR with maven plugin